 Byrd and her cohort of delegates will take advantage of hands-on opportunities to explore the fundamentals of science advocacy, including appropriations, budgets, legislation and best practices for being an effective advocate.
 Additionally, delegates will meet with congressional representatives during the August recess and carry out science advocacy events in their local communities.

-Dr. Christina Brainson, assistant professor in the UK College of Medicine and director of the Fillmore Brainsom Lab shared the following sentiment about Byrd being selected for the program:
+Dr. Christine Brainson, assistant professor in the UK College of Medicine and director of the Fillmore Brainson Lab shared the following sentiment about Byrd being selected for the program:

 "Consistently, Aria searches for and obtains opportunities that fit with her passion of communicating science to the public.
 In our laboratory, Aria studies the molecular pathways that cause aspects of Chronic Obstructive Pulmonary Disease, and she was just selected for the Toxicology and Cancer Biology T32 Training Fellowship.
 She will bring to the ASBMB program a strong background in preclinical research and innovative ideas about how to help change health disparities in the U.S.”